-It is not all pretty, this beautiful world of ours.
+It's not all pretty, what is happening to this beautiful world of ours.
 Do you know a BiggestWaster that might be tarnishing our world?

-A BiggestWaster will erode, blunt, wear down, squeeze, weaken, deplete, rob, reduce, lessen, attenuate, undermine, subvert, exhaust, drain, debilitate, impair, disable, bleed, cripple, wreck, ruin, or destroy our intrinsically beautiful world.
+A BiggestWaster can erode, blunt, wear down, squeeze, weaken, deplete, rob, reduce, lessen, attenuate, undermine, subvert, exhaust, drain, debilitate, impair, disable, bleed, cripple, wreck, ruin, and destroy everything we care about.

 The personal stories and observations here are culled from a many-decades-long journey of observation, investigation, trial-and-error, and listening to others.
-For this website author, these insights and revelations have felt remarkably, if modestly, life-changing and worth passing on.
+In compiling this website, the gathered insights and revelations have felt remarkably, if modestly, life-changing and worth passing on.

 Faster, Cheaper, Better.
 The old maxim says we can't simultaneously get all three.
 BiggestWaster.com is committed to the proposition that two out of three ain't bad, and miracles do happen.

 DISCLAIMER: The content of this website is not guaranteed to be complete, true or correct, and is not intended as advice.
 So if you might decide to use some of what is shared here, it is at your own risk.
 BiggestWaster.com descriptions, explicit or implied, are generic, such as habits or attitudes we can afford to lose or change.
 No personal offense is intended.

 I am disheartened but also grateful that there are numerous food pantries and also food kitchens in my city of 30,000 residents.